pogata0210/Android_KotlinSnackBar/README.md

 ### Classes
-Snack has id, name, quantity, cost, vending machine id Snack can set name, get quantity, add quantity given quantity, buy snack given quantity, get total cost given a quantity.
+Snack has id, name, quantity, cost, vending machine id Snack can set and get name, get quantity (private setter), add quantity given quantity (method), buy snack given quantity  (method, returns cost), get total cost given a quantity (property, calculated on get).

 Vending machine has id, name
-Vending Machine set and return name and return the
+Vending Machine set and return name and return the id

 Customer has id, name, cash on hand
-Customer can add cash, buy given total cash used in purchase, get and set name, get cash on hand.
+Customer can add cash, buy given total cash used in purchase (method, adjusts cash on hand), get and set name, get cash on hand.
 Add a property called "isBroke".
 Write a getter which will check if the customer has any money and return false if so.

 ### Instances